 Traveling is like a school, set outside the comforts of the four corners of your classroom.
 The world is waiting for you to learn and discover the many surprises of nature, people, religion and culture.
 It’s fun, colorful and interactive.
 Much more, the experience and the learnings are there to stay, building up the strength of your character.
 Allowing you to be independent, mature and tolerant as you travel the world.

-Travel teaches us tolerance.
+Travel teaches us peace and tolerance.
 Those who travel far and wide are more tolerant compared to those who just stay in one place for the longest time.
-People who travel gets the opportunity to see and experience the many cultural diversities the world has to offer.
+People who travel get the opportunity to see and experience the many cultural diversities the world has to offer.
 Furthermore, a good chance to gain friends in the international community, thus developing the spirit of tolerance.
 As time goes, travelers learn to look more on the similarities rather than the differences.
-They develop open mindedness and learn to look at things at a wider perspective.
-That is why, it is highly recommended to travel and visit other countries while you still can.
+They develop open-mindedness and learn to look at things from a wider perspective.
+That is why it is highly recommended to travel and visit other countries while you still can.
 Get out of your comfort zone and open your world to a bigger world.

 International Travel Festival

 A travel and cultural event, the festival will discuss and feature the journey of the Great Ibn Battuta and its significant contributions to the field of travel and literature.
-Participants, sponsors and volunteers from different parts of the globe will convene on this four day event to celebrate the culture of traveling.
+Participants, sponsors, and volunteers from different parts of the globe will convene on this four-day event to celebrate the culture of travel.

 To know more about the event, visit http://ibnbattuta.ma/

 Follow me on Twitter: https://twitter.com/MohamedDekkak1